 For coverage in this health plan, the subscriber (or the subscriber's group on your behalf when you are enrolled in this health plan as a group member) will pay a monthly premium to Blue Cross Blue Shield HMO Blue.
 The total amount of your monthly premium is provided to you in the yearly evidence of coverage packet that is issued by Blue Cross Blue Shield HMO Blue.
 Blue Cross Blue Shield HMO Blue will provide you with access to health care services and benefits as long as the total premium that is owed for your coverage in this health plan is paid to Blue Cross Blue Shield HMO Blue.
+Blue Cross Blue Shield

-Blue Cross Blue Shield HMO Blue changes the premium for coverage in this health plan, Blue Cross Blue Shield HMO Blue will notify you (or the subscriber's group when you are enrolled in this health plan as a group member) before the change takes place.
+HMO Blue may change your premium.
+Each time Blue Cross Blue Shield HMO Blue changes the premium for coverage in this health plan, Blue Cross Blue Shield HMO Blue will notify you (or the subscriber's group when you are enrolled in this health plan as a group member) before the change takes place.
 (If you enrolled in this health plan through the Massachusetts Health Connector, see Part 11 or Part 12, whichever applies to you, for information.)